sbbogdanc/imara/docs/automation.md

 #### Setup

-In addition to the basic [SETUP], setup needs to be done for Cloud Deploy integration.
+In addition to the basic [SETUP], the following setup needs to be done for Cloud Deploy integration.

 Create the necessary vertex deployer image and Cloud Deploy Custom Target Type.
 ```shell